cvat-ai/cvat/components/openvino/README.md

 docker-compose -f docker-compose.yml -f components/openvino/docker-compose.openvino.yml up -d
 ```

-You should be able to login and see the web interface for CVAT know, complete with the new "Model Manager" button.
+You should be able to login and see the web interface for CVAT now, complete with the new "Model Manager" button.

 ### OpenVINO Models